 The California Department of Tax and Fee Administration requires that all vendors participating in our San Francisco and/or Los Angeles Fairs must have a Seller’s Permit to participate in our Fair.
 If you do not have a California Seller’s Permit, visit this CDTFA webpage and select “Register a New Business Activity or Location” to register for your Seller’s Permit for free.

 Temporary Seller’s Permits are only valid for 90 days and are location-specific.
 If you already have a California Seller’s Permit, you may add our Fair location as a sub-location to your existing permit.

 For more information about Seller’s Permits, please refer to the following CDTFA sources: Temporary Sellers; Permits & Licenses; and Obtaining a Seller’s Permit.
 For questions, please refer to the California Department of Tax and Fee Administration.

-All vendors making sales in Illinois are required to report and pay all tax due based on their total receipts within ten (10) days of the close of our Fair.
-The State of Illinois asks us to collect your business’ Illinois Account ID Number for tax reporting purposes.
+All vendors making sales in Illinois are required to report and pay all tax due based on their total receipts within ten (10) days of the close of the Fair.

 The City of Seattle asks us to collect your Business License number.
 If your application is pending, please be sure to provide your License number at least two weeks before our Fair date.